bottlesdevs/website/_posts/2023-10-05-bottles-next-a-new-chapter.md

 ## How can I help?

 We're always looking for new contributors to the project.
-If you're interested in helping us, please join our [Discord server](https://discord.gg/wF4JAdYrTR) and contact us via the `#dev` channel.
+If you're interested in helping us, please join our [Discord server](https://discord.gg/wF4JAdYrTR) and contact us via the `#🔧-development` channel.

 You can also help us by donating.
 Please take a look at our [funding page](/funding) for more information.